 10. (1) The Company shall in respect of the matters referred to in paragraph (k) of subclause (1) of Clause 7 and which are the subject of approved proposals under this Agreement, carry out a continuous programme of investigation and research including monitoring and the study of sample areas to ascertain the effectiveness of the measures it is taking pursuant to such approved proposals for rehabilitation and the protection and management of the environment.

-(2) The Company shall during the currency of this Agreement at yearly intervals commencing from the date when the Company’s proposals are finally approved submit an interim report to the Minister concerning investigations and research carried out pursuant to subclause (1) and at 3 yearly intervals commencing from such date submit a detailed report to the Minister on the result of the investigations and research during the previous 3 years.
+(2) The Company shall during the currency of this Agreement at yearly intervals commencing from the date when the Company’s proposals are finally approved submit an interim report to the Minister concerning investigations and research carried out pursuant to subclause (1) and at 3 yearly intervals commencing from such date submit a a detailed report to the Minister on the result of the investigations and research during the previous 3 years.

 (3) The Minister may within 2 months of the receipt of the detailed report pursuant to subclause (2) notify the Company that he requires additional detailed proposals to be submitted in respect of all or any of the matters the subject of the detailed report.

-(4) The Company shall within 2 months of the receipt of a notice given pursuant to subclause (3) submit to the Minister additional detailed proposals as required and the provisions of Clause 7 and Clause 8 (other than subclauses (5) and (6) ) where applicable shall mutatis mutandis apply In respect of such proposals.
+(4) The Company shall within 2 months of the receipt of a notice given pursuant to subclause (3) submit to the Minister additional detailed proposals as required and the provisions of Clause 7 and Clause 8 (other than subclauses (5) and (6) ) where applicable shall mutatis mutandis apply in respect of such proposals.

 (5) The Company shall implement the decision of the Minister or an award made on arbitration as the case may be in accordance with the terms thereof.